-In the real estate industry some publications and bodies that cater to property owners and managers promote the concept that repairs and maintenance expenses such as light bulb changes replacements and tenant services requests are subject gross-up because they are provided to the tenant’s premises.
-However, unless specifically stated in the lease agreements between the owner and the tenant, per QLoop standards, such repairs and maintenance expenses should not be subject to gross-up on those basis notwithstanding their possible variability with building occupancy fluctuations.
+In the real estate industry, some publications that cater to property owners and managers promote the concept that maintenance expenses like tenant services requests are subject to gross-up because they are provided to the tenants or to their premises.
+However, unless specifically stated in the lease agreements between the owner and the tenant, per QLoop standards, such repairs and maintenance expenses should not be subject to gross-up on that basis, notwithstanding the possibility that such services may have been impacted by occupancy.

 Gross-up is a cost allocation concept applied to specific building operating costs incurred in the operation of partially occupied properties.
-The primary objective of the gross-up adjustment is to ensure that specific building operating costs which vary with occupancy are fairly allocated to the consumers of the services that contributed to the costs, such that, in a 100% gross-up scenario for example, a 50% occupant tenant of a 50% vacant building will be responsible for 100% of those specific costs resulting from the occupant’s use.
+The primary objective of the gross-up adjustment is to ensure that specific building operating costs that vary with occupancy are fairly allocated to the consumers of the services that contributed to the costs.
+For example, in a 100% gross-up scenario, a 50% occupant tenant of a 50% vacant building will be responsible for 100% of those specific costs from the 50% building service resulting from the occupant’s use.

 Debunking the Myth

 While repairs and maintenance expenses are generally seen as linked, the focus of this article is the “repair” aspect.
-In order to understand why repairs expenses gross-up is inappropriate, it is important to know the reason gross-up of premises cleaning and premises utilities costs are permissible.
-It is also important to understand how repair expenses expenses fundamentally differ from cleaning costs and utility costs from the owner’s and tenant’s perspectives.
+In order to understand why repair expenses gross-up is inappropriate, it’s important to know the reason gross-up of premises cleaning and premises utilities costs is permissible.
+It’s also important to understand how, from the perspectives of the owner and tenant, repair expenses fundamentally differ from cleaning costs and utility costs.

-Repair expenses are not predictably and consistently measurable by any stretch of imagination.
-Unlike cleaning and utilities where the cost paid in a given month is correlated with the service provided in the given month, the timing of repairs have nothing to do with the period of usage of the items being repaired and has nothing to do with the occupancy levels at the time the work was performed.
-For example, a HVAC system failure and repair in year 5 of its life could occur when a building is 1% occupied or 100% occupied.
-Further, the failure and resulting repair may be due to excessive usage in years 1 to 4 of its life when the building was 100% occupied rather than due to minimal usage in year 5, when the failure and repair occurred, when the building was 50% occupied .
+Repair expenses are neither predictable nor consistently measurable.
+In cleaning and utilities the cost paid in a given month is correlated with the service provided in the given month.
+But the timing, frequency, and cost of repairs have nothing to do with either the usage of the items being repaired nor with the occupancy levels at the time the work was performed.
+For example, an HVAC system failure and repair in year 5 of its usage could occur when a building is 1% occupied or 100% occupied.
+Further, the failure and resulting repair may be due to excessive usage in years 1 to 4 of its life when the building was 100% occupied, rather than due to minimal usage in year 5 when the building was 50% occupied and when the failure and repair occurred.

-A repair performed in the premises of a tenant, for the tenant, should not be part of building operating costs and should be charged directly to the tenant unless the tenant’s lease prohibits it – in which case the landlord is still not permitted to charge it to operating expenses pool.
+A repair performed on the premises of a tenant, for the tenant, and for services not provided equally to other tenants should not be part of building operating costs and should be charged directly to the tenant unless their lease prohibits it – in which case the landlord may not be permitted to charge it to the operating expenses pool either.

 Another difference between repairs and cleaning or utility costs is the basis of the costs.
 For repairs, the basis is indeterminable until a specific quote for the service is received from the contractor.
-If based on hourly rate, the final cost would likely have no bearing on the premises size.
-For cleaning and electricity, a common basis is service area (square feet cleaned) and service levels (kWh consumed), respectively.
+If based on hourly rates, the final cost will likely have no bearing on the premises size.
+For cleaning and electricity, a common basis is service area (square feet cleaned) and service levels (kWh consumed).

-The landlord’s objective is to ensure it can recover 100% of costs it incurs in operating a building.
-It can accomplish this objective in two ways: (1) operate a fully leased and occupied building or (2) gross-up all expenses in a less than fully occupied building.
+A landlord’s objective is to ensure they can recover 100% of costs they incur in operating a building.
+They can accomplish this objective in two ways: (1) operate a fully leased and occupied building, or (2) gross-up all expenses in a less than fully occupied building.
 If the latter is possible, there is little-to-no incentive to attain full occupancy.
-When a building is not fully occupied, and expenses other than the typical premises utilities and cleaning costs are grossed up, tenants should ensure that the lease explicitly calls for the gross-up of such expenses and that expenses which should be charged directly to the premises (vacant or occupied) are not included in the pool of operating expenses subject to gross-up.
+When a building is not fully occupied, and expenses other than the typical premises utilities and cleaning costs are grossed-up, tenants should ensure that the lease explicitly calls for the gross-up of such expenses and that expenses which should be charged directly to the premises (vacant or occupied) are not included in the pool of operating expenses subject to gross-up.

-The gross-up concept allows the landlord to recover certain, select, costs which occur and therefore fluctuate, as a result of a tenant’s occupancy.
-The landlord benefits from including more costs in the gross-up pool and will resist modifications to the lease that will limit its ability to do so.
-As such, negotiating out certain costs may prove challenging in as much the same manner that disputing a repair gross-up based on a poorly written lease can.
-If the landlord’s ability to gross-up repairs and other fixed costs is limited, it could result in a greater oversight and pressure on the property manager to increase building occupancy so as to defray the unrecovered portions of the repair costs.
+The gross-up concept allows the landlord to recover certain select costs which occur, and therefore fluctuate, as a result of a tenant’s occupancy.
+The landlord benefits from including more costs in the gross-up pool and will resist modifications to the lease that will limit their ability to do so.
+As such, negotiating out certain costs may prove challenging in much the same manner that disputing a repair gross-up based on a poorly written lease can be.
+If the landlord’s ability to gross-up repairs and other fixed costs is limited, it could result in greater oversight and pressure on the property manager to increase building occupancy so as to defray the unrecovered portions of the repair costs.

 - The gross-up concept’s foundation is on occupancy fluctuations.

-- Repair expense gross-up is inappropriate despite its possible fluctuation with occupancy because it has an added characteristic that differentiates it from “true” occupancy variable costs in that it is not predictably and consistently measurable and could have an inversely proportional relationship with occupancy.
+- Repair expense gross-up is inappropriate, despite its possible fluctuation with occupancy, because it has an added characteristic that differentiates it from “true” occupancy variable costs.
+It is not predictably and consistently measurable, and can have an inversely proportional relationship with occupancy.

-- Poorly negotiated or structured gross-up clauses could add to perpetuate the repair expense gross-up myth, result in landlord and tenant disputes over its application and increase the tenant’s economic exposure.
+- Poorly negotiated or structured gross-up clauses can perpetuate the repair expense gross-up myth, resulting in landlord and tenant disputes over its application, increasing the tenant’s economic exposure.